SalCacciatore/DisasterResponseModel/README.md

 It is trained on real world events sent during disaster events and can then take a new message as an input and predict the category of message.

+During such situations, first responders can be flooded with a variety of different messages.
+It is tremendously valuable for communities to have the ability to sort through and organize these messages to help deliver approriate responses.

+## Files in this Repository

+***app***
+- master.html # main page of web app
+- go.html # classification result page of web app
+- run.py # Flask file that runs app

+***data***
+- disaster_categories.csv # data to process
+- disaster_messages.csv # data to process
+- process_data.py #python notebook that processes the above csv files

+***models***
+- train_classifier.py #python notebook that creates and trains the classification model

+***other***
+- README.md

 ## Instructions